 Spending Is An Addiction

-The fact is many people who tend to overspend do not want to give up something that allows them to buy things they really desire or need.
+Many people who tend to overspend want to keep pursuing something that allows them to buy things they desire or need.

 Instead, the feeling of spending money out of control can be very addicting and even seductive.
-A lot of people who continuously use credit cards as a means to buy things they cannot afford are the ones who fail in cutting up their credit cards because having that access is very important to their livelihood.
+Many people who continuously use credit cards to buy things they cannot afford are those who fail to cut up their credit cards because having that access is very important to their livelihood.

 How to cut up your credit card.